rebotnix/rbload/README.md

 2. **CPU Stress Test**
    - Stresses all CPU cores with complex calculations to examine CPU performance and thermal characteristics.
 3. **Combined GPU and CPU Stress Test**
-   - Integrates both tests to provide a comprehensive assessment of the system's performance under simulated peak load conditions.
+   - Integrates both tests to provide a comprehensive assessment of the system’s performance under simulated peak load conditions.
 4. **Temperature Monitoring**
    - Monitors and logs GPU and CPU temperatures in real-time during testing.
 5. **Logging**